- Asked by: Donald Cameron, MSP for Highlands and Islands, Scottish Conservative and Unionist Party

 Answered by Jenny Gilruth on 1 March 2022

-To ask the Scottish Government, further to the answer to question S6W-03100 by Graeme Dey on 30 September 2021, for what reasons its Strategic Transport Projects Review 2 did not recommend a new rail connection to/from Kintyre linking to Cowal, including fixed link or ferry crossing.
+To ask the Scottish Government, further to the answer to question S6W-03100 by Graeme Dey on 30 September 2021, for what reasons its Strategic Transport Projects Review 2 did not recommend a new rail connection to and from Cowal linking to the West Highland Line or rail network in Inverclyde or North Ayrshire.

 Answer